dbieber/davidbieber.com/hugo/content/snippets/2020-12-27-even-faster-snippet-publishing-from-roam.md

 Let's see how it behaves if I'm editing an existing snippet routinely for a while.

 If it works as intended, the snippet will update itself on GitHub after I stop typing for several seconds.
+I've now stopped typing, we'll see what happens.

+It worked!
+[Here's the commit](https://github.com/dbieber/davidbieber.com/commit/1f1ad4680e1d538f699cf2cd420f0c04a4bf528a) that was made automatically after I finished the previous sentence.